The Best Mobile Apps for Travel

 What’sApp

 WhatsApp is a texting app which is used much more outside the United States.
-We've used it countless times with friends, guides, and drivers we've made contact with in other countries.
+We've used it countless times with friends, family members, guides, and drivers we've made contact with in other countries.
 Be sure you enter the contact info for your new friends before you need to use it.
-The great thing is that it allows free texting in whatever country you're in to phones from whatever country.
-Since we originally wrote this, WhatsApp has been acquired by Facebook, which we trust not at all.
-But they say it's still WhatsApp is still encrypted, so you choose.
+The great thing is that it allows free texting and even phone calls in whatever foreign country you're in to phones from whatever country.

 Signal

-If you're concerned at all about cyber security – and you should be – get the Nord VPN app for your phone and any other device such as iPad or laptop that you're traveling with.
+If you're concerned at all about cyber security – and you should be – get the Mozilla VPN app for your phone and any other device such as iPad or laptop that you're traveling with.
 A virtual private network (VPN) gives you online privacy and anonymity by creating a private network from a public internet connection.
 As you know, cyber criminals hang out in popular WiFi such as coffee houses, hotel lobbies, etc. just to steal your data.
 A VPN actually takes you off the public network so they can't see what you're sending or receiving.
-The Nord VPN is a snap to set up.
+The Mozilla VPN is a snap to set up.
 It took me about five minutes to put it on all my devices.
-If you travel a lot, get the two year plan, and you'll only pay a little more than $3 per month.
+If you travel a lot, get the two year plan, and you'll only pay a little more than $4 per month.
 That's very cheap insurance.
 It's probably easiest to set up your account on your laptop, then add the app to your phone and iPad.
+The Mullvad VPN is also a great option.

 1Password